Tomorrowland (festival): Stages

-Over the years, Tomorrowland has evolved its stages annually, but for the most part, since ~2014 the have been ~15 stages.
+Over the years, Tomorrowland has evolved its stages annually, but for the most part, since ~2014 there have been ~15 stages.
 Some of these locations have moved over the years, or switched places and had various different names and in-cases sponsors and upgrades.

 At the time of writing (July 2025), this section is mostly outdated and focusing on the 2019 edition of the festival and doesn't have all the historical data.
 Data prior to 2014 is proving to be difficult to obtain accuracy with as the maps and other bits of information aren't as easily obtainable online.
 In general, the site map hasn't changed its core layout since at least 2014.
 With 12 stages in 2025 still being located in the same approximate location that had a stage in 2014.